 ‘Red Right Returning’

-Many boaters are not certain on which side of a marker buoy they should pass.
-A simple way to remember is to use the Red Right Returning memory aid
+A simple way for boaters to remember on which side of the marker buoy they should pass is to use the red right returning memory aid.

 ‘Red Right Returning’ refers to keeping the red starboard-hand buoy on the right side of your boat when: